Challenge & Diversity

 PO: How did you become “The most published headshot photographer in Hollywood”?
 In that city, that’s quite an accomplishment!

 RK: Do you mean, how did I do it?
 The short answer is, hard work.
 I’ve never believed in “luck.”
 I believe that anything of value must be earned.
 When it’s handed to you, you never fully appreciate it.
 I am extremely honored to have been independently recommended by the top eight “How to Succeed…” books for actors and models ever published — perhaps that’s where that accolade came from.
 But more than anything, I believe that my experience as an actor has helped me tremendously.
-Before me, actors had to go to photographers who were used to shooting weddings, cars, fashion layouts, even Bar Mitzvahs.
-But actors’ needs are far different from models or newly weds.
+Before me, actors had to go to photographers who were used to shooting weddings, cars, fashion layouts, even birthday parties and Bar Mitzvahs.
+But actors’ needs are far different from models or newlyweds.
 They need specific shots for specific parts, and without the correct headshot, you can easily lose out on many important roles.
-If you’re an actor, you need to go to someone who understands actors.
+If you’re an actor, you need to go to someone who specifically understands an actor’s needs.

 PO: What, in your opinion, is the biggest difference between a professional and an amateur headshot?